-Although the majority of active shooter incidents no longer represent a threat of live fire to EMS personnel, as RTFs move through areas in search of victims, it is advisable to maintain situational awareness and communications, and to be aware of potential escape routes and places of safe refuge.
+Although the majority of active shooter incidents represent the threat of live fire to Fire/EMS personnel, as RTFs move through areas in search of victims, it is advisable to maintain constant situational awareness and communications, and be aware of potential escape routes and places of safe refuge.
+Direct communications with Law Enforcement Team Leader is critical.